mikelgo/angular-kit/README.md

 - [cdk](./libs/cdk/README.md) - common tools
 - [rx-hooks](./libs/rx-hooks/README.md) - reactive lifecycle hooks
 - [rx-stateful](./libs/rx-stateful/README.md) - a powerful stateful wrapper for synchronous and asynchronous observables
+- [immutable-helper](./libs/immutable-helper/README.md) - immutable helper functions to deal with objects and arrays

 ## Info
 The main branch does always contain the latest version of the packages.
 If you want to use a specific version, please have a look at the [releases](https://github.com/mikelgo/angular-kit/releases).